-Black Residents Physicians of Ontario
+Black Resident Physicians of Ontario

 Message from Dr. Chantal Phillips, President of the Black Resident Physicians of Ontario